-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, firstyear students who applied, were admitted, and enrolled (full- or part-time) in Fall 2014.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2019.
 Include early decision, early action, and students who began studies during summer in this cohort.

 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
-Admitted applicants should include wait-listed students
+Admitted applicants should include wait-listed students who were subsequently offered admission.

-Total first-time, first-year (freshman) men who applied 12589 Total first-time, first-year (freshman) women who applied 18422 Total first-time, first-year (freshman) men who were admitted 7300 Total first-time, first-year (freshman) women who were admitted 11639 Total full-time, first-time, first-year (freshman) men who enrolled 1286 Total part-time, first-time, first-year (freshman) men who enrolled 43 · · · · · Total full-time, first-time, first-year (freshman) women who enrolled 1855 Total part-time, first-time, first-year (freshman) women who enrolled 46 Total first-time, first-year (freshman) women who applied Total first-time, first-year (freshman) men who were admitted Total first-time, first-year (freshman) women who were admitted Total full-time, first-time, first-year (freshman) men who enrolled Total part-time, first-time, first-year (freshman) men who enrolled Total full-time, first-time, first-year (freshman) men who enrolled Total full-time, first-time, first-year (freshman) men who enrolled
+subsequently offered admission.
+C1 Total first-time, first-year (freshman) men who applied 13881 C1 Total first-time, first-year (freshman) women who applied 19760 • C1 Total first-time, first-year (freshman) men who were admitted 6227 C1 Total first-time, first-year (freshman) women who were admitted 9857 C1 Total full-time, first-time, first-year (freshman) men who enrolled 1387 C1 Total part-time, first-time, first-year (freshman) men who enrolled 25

+C1 Total full-time, first-time, first-year (freshman) women who enrolled 1843 C1 Total part-time, first-time, first-year (freshman) women who enrolled 33